Faheemabdullah6522/BSTDictionary/README.md

 ![C++](https://img.shields.io/badge/C++-17-blue)
 ![Qt](https://img.shields.io/badge/Qt-6.6-green)

 Implemented a C++ template-based Binary Search Tree dictionary with insert, search, and remove functionalities.
 Added a Qt GUI to visualize and interact with the dictionary.
-Focus was on data structures; GUI was added for demonstration.
+Focus was on data structures; GUI was added for demonstration!

 ## Features 🔹